 25. Take a Jack the Ripper Walking Tour

 One last ‘East London’ item for your London bucket list before we jump back into food and drink: take a Jack the Ripper walking tour!
 This is a fascinating, dark chapter in London history and you can explore some of the exact spots where the gruesome murders occurred.
-My favorite guide is Donald for London Walks – he literally wrote the book about Jack the Ripper!
+Here are my favorite Jack the Ripper walking tours.

 26. Find ‘Your’ Local & Enjoy a Pint